loianebc/learning_behave/README.md

 A post and a get with some different assertions.

 # Install
-Execute the following command to make sure you have pyton installed:
+Execute the following command to make sure you have python installed:

 ```